bayandin/homebrew-tap/README.md

 # Extensions:

-In addition, you can try Neon locally with extentions from this tap.
+In addition, you can try Neon locally with extensions from this tap.
 To install them run the following command `brew install bayandin/tap/<extension>`:
 - [`h3-pg`](Formula/h3-pg.rb) — PostgreSQL bindings for H3, a hierarchical hexagonal geospatial indexing system
 - [`hypopg`](Formula/hypopg.rb) — Hypothetical Indexes for PostgreSQL
 - [`ip4r`](Formula/ip4r.rb) — IPv4/v6 and IPv4/v6 range index type for PostgreSQL